-When my young fellas was little, his mother, and I enrolled him in French Emerson for school.
-For those who are unfamiliar with what French Emerson, may be wondering what the heck it is.
+When my young fellas was little, his mother, and I enrolled him in French Immersion for school.
+If you’re unfamiliar with what French Immersion, you may be wondering what the heck it is.

 Sounds a bit much right?
-Well, as it turns out, there is some real solid science behind the idea.
-The research indicates that learning another language when you’re young strengthens children’s cognition, their ability to listen and improves their concentration.
+Well, as it turns out, there is some really solid science behind the idea.
+The research indicates that learning another language when you’re young strengthens children’s cognition, their ability to listen, and improves their concentration.

-I can’t lie, both his mother and I had our reservations.
-With that said, we also wanted to challenge our son’s learning whist at the same time, helping him developmentally and give him an edge in his future.
+I can’t lie – both his mother and I had our reservations.
+With that said, we also wanted to challenge our son’s learning while at the same time, helping him developmentally and give him an edge in his future.

-It’s true, it’s not for everyone, a fact that, in the case of our son, took us six years to uncover.
-Looking back, we should have seen it, admittedly, my ex saw it before I did, but there were a few factors getting in the way.
+It’s true that it’s not for everyone, a fact that, in the case of our son, took us six years to uncover.
+Looking back, we should have seen it.
+Admittedly, my ex saw it before I did, but there were a few factors getting in the way.

 In the first few years, we were, mainly myself, insistent that he stick to it.
 After all, no one likes a quitter.
-Thankfully were didn’t sick to this outdated philosophy when his school approached us and strongly suggested that we switch him over to English.
-For many years, For me, I was trying to decide when was a good amount of time to say he gave it his best shot.
+Thankfully we didn’t sick to this outdated philosophy when his school approached us and strongly suggested that we switch him over to English.
+For many years, for me, I was trying to decide what was a good amount of time to say he gave it his best shot.

 With that said, when we took a look at his academic history, we understood that he needed more.
-What’s more, we were both worried that there maybe some underlying mental health condition impending his learning.
+What’s more, we were both worried that there may have been some underlying mental-health condition affecting his learning.

 Fortunately, I have a background in counselling and have spent many years working with people with extreme behavioural difficulties.
 Therefore, I had tools at my disposal to help him through.
-Also, my fined tuned observation skills made me think about all the factors making his time at school so difficult.
-For instance, At the time he was struggling with the break up of his mother and I. What impact was that having on his learning?
+Also, my finely-tuned observation skills made me think about all the factors making his time at school so difficult.
+For instance, at the time he was struggling with the break up of his mother and me.
+What impact was that having on his learning?